Preparing children for pregnancy and a new babySiblings - new baby; Older children - new baby; Prenatal care - preparing children

 - Read kid's books about childbirth with your child.

 - Bring your child to a doctor's appointment.
-Let your child hear the baby's heart beat.
+Let your child hear the baby's heartbeat.

 - Let your child feel the baby when the baby kicks or moves.

 Understand your child's sense of time.
-A young child will not understand that the baby won't come for months.
+A young child will not understand that the baby will not come for months.
 Explain your due date with times that make sense to your child.
 For example, tell them that the baby is coming when it gets cold out or when it gets hot out.

-Know that Your Child Is Tuned into You
+Know That Your Child is Tuned In to You

-As your belly gets bigger, your child will notice:·
+As your belly gets bigger, your child will notice:

 - You are not picking them up very much.